Meet the Maker: Timothy Noad

 How did you approach the initial design concept?

-Did you encounter any challenges during the process?
+Did you undertake any research for the theme?